SecureCapital/searchable/README.md

   call:
     'search(**kwargs, join: join, fuzzy: fuzzy)'
   description:
     "See searching above.
-Note that data is flat, thus field_names fuzzy, join, and with_having may never be searched!"
+Note that data is flat, thus field_names fuzzy, join, and with_having may never be searched! searching with {default: 'string'} will be converted to {_default_search_field => 'string'}."

 tagging:
   params: